MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

 On PAMSRV, sign in as PRIV\Administrator to be able to install MIM Service and Portal and the sample portal web application.

   > [!NOTE]
-  > You must be a domain administrator; if you are not running the following commands as a domain administrator, the trust validation checks in the next step will not be completed.
+  > You must be a domain administrator; if you are not running the following commands as a user who does not have write access to the PRIV domain in AD, the install will not succeed.
+This is because the MIM installation creates a new AD OU “PAM objects”.

 If you have downloaded MIM, unpack the MIM installation archive to a new folder.

-## Run the Service and Portal install program.
+## Run the Service and Portal install program

 Follow the guidelines of the installer and complete the installation.

-1. When selecting component features, include MIM Service (with Privileged Access Management, but not MIM Reporting) and MIM Portal
+1. When selecting component features, include MIM Service (with Privileged Access Management, but not MIM Reporting) and MIM Portal.
+If you did not install SharePoint in the previous step, then do not install the MIM Portal.

    ![Custom setup - screenshot](./media/PAM_GS_MIM_2015_Service_Portal.png)